Romal (or "romel") reins are a type of rein with a romal, or quirt, built into them.

-If you find a pair of romal reins you like on Amazon but you're not ready to purchase them right away, you can always add them to your shopping cart so they will be easy to find later.
+If you find a romal reins for sale on Etsy that you like but you're not ready to purchase them right away, you can always add them to your shopping cart so they will be easy to find later.

 You Might Also Like...

 - Boots - Protective

 - Breast Collars

 - Cowboy Night Latches

 - Fly Masks

 - Polo Wraps - Customized